-- Fill water chamber 1/2 full with disinfectant and swirl within water chamber to rinse all surface area (including underside of lid). - Reconnect water chamber to top and bottom quick connects.

-- Pressurize the water chamber and turn the master on-off valve to ON. - Perfuse at 20 psi through pump tubing system for for 20 minutes, allowing the disinfectant to drip out through capillary tips into a container. \ Please contact Mui Scientific directly for disinfection protocol of any capillaries with a flow rate other than 0.6 mL/min. - During perfusion, disconnect and reconnect the plastic quick connect at the base of the water chamber several times.
-Rotate master on/off valve and all stopcocks several times repeatedly to expose all inside surface areas to the disinfectant. - Turn master on-off valve to OFF.
-Allow the disinfectant to sit within the system for the additional length of time recommended by the disinfectant manufacturer (30 minutes. or longer is common for disinfection).
+- Fill water chamber half with disinfectant and swirl within water chamber to rinse all surface area (including underside of lid). - Reconnect water chamber to top and bottom guick connects. - Pressurize the water chamber and turn the master on-off valve to ON. - Perfuse the disinfectant at 20 psi through pump tubing system for for 20 minutes, allowing the disinfectant to drip out through capillary tips into a container.
+Please contact Mui Scientific directly for disinfection protocol of any capillaries with a flow rate other than 0.6 mL/min. - During perfusion, disconnect and reconnect the plastic quick connect at the base of the water chamber several times.
+Rotate master on/off valve and all stopcocks several times repeatedly to expose all inside surface areas to the disinfectant.